maartendek/bld-webcomponents/bld-wc-lit/README.md

 # \<my-awesome-counter>

-This is a stenciljs counter component used in the Bld() tech talk [The Ins and Outs of Web Components](https://www.meetup.com/bld-tech-talks/events/283680822/).
+This is a LitElements counter component used in the Bld() tech talk [The Ins and Outs of Web Components](https://www.meetup.com/bld-tech-talks/events/283680822/).

 This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.